wrickit/wrickit-social-platform/replit.md

 - ✓ Added defriend functionality - users can remove relationships from their profile page
 - ✓ Created dedicated relationships management page accessible from hamburger menu and sidebar
 - ✓ Built comprehensive relationships interface with grouping by type and action buttons
+- ✓ Fixed dynamic online status indicator in messages - green dot now shows only when users are actually active

 ### June 22, 2025
 - ✓ Fixed database connection issues by creating PostgreSQL database and pushing schema